Ukraine-Russia explained: A simple guide to what’s going on

 More than 14,000 people died in the fighting that devastated Ukraine’s eastern industrial heartland known as Donbas.
 Both Ukraine and the West accused Russia of sending troops and weapons to back the rebels but Moscow denied the allegations stating that Russians who joined the separatists did so voluntarily.

-A 2015 peace agreement - the Minsk-2 agreement - was brokered by France and Germany helped end large-scale battles.
+A 2015 peace agreement - the Minsk-2 agreement - was brokered by France and Germany to help end the large-scale battles.
 The 13-point agreement obliged Ukraine to offer autonomy to separatist regions and amnesty for the rebels while Ukraine would regain full control of its border with Russia in the rebel-held territories.

 The agreement is very complex however because Russia continues to insist it has not been a party in the conflict and is therefore not bound by its terms.